 GPs are organised into groups of independent organisations working across Leeds.
 Most people are registered with a GP and they are the route through which most of us access help from the NHS.
-CCGs are responsible for planning and buying services from GPs across Leeds.

 Mental Health Services in Leeds

 Leeds and York Partnership NHS Foundation Trust (LYPFT) provides mental health and learning disability services to people in Leeds, including care for people living in the community and mental health hospital care.